2022-2023 NYS PTA LEGISLATIVE PRIORITIES

 • Support full funding for Individuals with Disabilities Education Act (IDEA), Every Student Succeeds Act (ESSA), and all other federal laws affecting the education of children and youth in New York State;

-• Support full-day kindergarten in New York State and adequate, equitable, and assured funding for universal pre-K and full-day kindergarten;
+• Support full-day kindergarten and universal pre-K for all students; support adequate and equitable funding for universal pre-K and full-day kindergarten;

 • Support efforts to maintain optimal and lower-class size for instruction at all levels;

-• Support meaningful diploma options for all students who cannot successfully fulfill current Regents requirements, or do not qualify for the new Superintendents Determination or other safety net options;
+• Support meaningful and expanded diploma options for all students, especially those who cannot successfully fulfill current Regents requirements, or do not qualify for the new Superintendents Determination or other safety net options;

-• Support a meaningful review of graduation and high school exit requirements;
+• Support a meaningful review of, and amendments to, pathways to graduation and high school exit requirements;

 • Support meaningful local adoption and implementation of restorative practices in school buildings;